benknoble/benknoble.github.io/_posts/2018-06-19-til-second-day.md

 4. I can still write shell scripts

-Nuage's infra team uses the [Agile][] methodology as a guiding practice for making decisions and developing software (read: meeting our clients' needs--this often includes hardware builds).
+Nuage's infra team uses the [Agile][] methodology as a guiding practice for making decisions and developing software (read: meeting our clients' needs---this often includes hardware builds).
 I did some further digging, thinking Agile was things like project boards and standups.
 Turns out, it's a set of [principles and values][prince] that should guide decisions towards certain goals.
 A little like the [scout oath][] and law.

 While configuring the IXIA again today, we had to get it up and running on the network, which meant finding and assigning it a suitable IP as well as editing